Tosanoumi Toshio: Career

 After success in amateur sumo competitions while at Doshisha University, where he was a two-time winner of the All Western Japan Sumo Championships in 1992 and 1993, Yamamoto was recruited by former sekiwake Fujinokawa and joined Isenoumi stable.
 He was given the shikona of Tosanoumi, meaning "sea of Tosa", from his native Kōchi Prefecture.
 Because of his amateur achievements he had makushita tsukedashi status and entered professional sumo in the third, makushita division in March 1994.
 He entered jūryō four tournaments later.
 Another four tournaments later he was promoted to the highest, makuuchi division.
 Because he had won the yūshō or tournament championship with a 14–1 record from the rank of jūryō 1, he entered at maegashira 7, the second highest top division debut rank after Daiju in 1970.
 For his first makuuchi bouts he was drawn against some tough opponents; first ōzeki Wakanohana, followed by yokozuna Takanohana the second day.
 He lost both bouts, and would finish the tournament 7–8.

 Recovering from this, his first ever make-koshi, Tosanoumi continued to rise through the ranks, reaching komusubi in January 1996 and sekiwake in May 1997.
 His best result in a tournament came in November 1998, when he finished as runner-up to Kotonishiki with 12 wins.
 Although he never rose higher than sekiwake, he held the rank for seven tournaments in total, the last being in May 2005.
 He was also ranked at komusubi on thirteen occasions, for a total of twenty tournaments in the san'yaku ranks.
 He remained in makuuchi continuously from July 1995 until January 2006, when a 5–10 result at maegashira 14 resulted in demotion to jūryō.
 He reappeared in makuuchi just two tournaments later in May 2006, but remained at the bottom of the division.
 He fell to jūryō on three further occasions, in May 2007, March 2008 and September 2008, but each time made an immediate return to the top division.

 Tosanoumi won a total of thirteen prizes (equal to the seventh highest ever) and eleven gold stars (the fourth highest ever) in his long makuuchi career.
 He defeated two yokozuna in the same tournament on four separate occasions.
 He earned four gold stars from Takanohana, and three each from Wakanohana and Akebono.
-He is the only wrestler to win kinboshi in four consecutive tournaments, which he achieved from November 1998 to May 1999.
+He is one of only three wrestlers to win kinboshi in four consecutive tournaments, which he achieved from November 1998 to May 1999.
 His last gold star came in 2003 when he beat Musashimaru, in what was the latter's last bout before retirement.
 In July 2007 he recorded his 600th career win, which came by default when his opponent withdrew.
 Tosanoumi is tenth on the all-time list of most top division appearances with 1183, and he had 80 tournaments ranked in the top division.